padok-team/burrito/docs/user-guide/override-runner.md

     namespace: burrito
 ```

-In the following case, `tolerations` and `nodeSelector` will be merged:
+In the following case, `nodeSelector` will be merged and `tolerations` will be replaced:

 ```yaml
 apiVersion: config.terraform.padok.cloud/v1alpha1